Ahmedmk11/smart-chess/README.md

 # Smart Chess Embedded Project

-This project is an embedded system implementation of a smart chess game.
+This project is an embedded system implementation of a smart chess pvp game.

 ## Table of Contents